 Our commercial success depends upon our ability and the ability of our collaborators to develop, manufacture, market and sell gemcabene and any other product candidate we may pursue in the future and use our proprietary technologies without infringing the proprietary rights and intellectual property of third parties.
 The biotechnology and pharmaceutical industries are characterized by extensive litigation regarding patents and other intellectual property rights.
 We may in the future become party to, or threatened with, adversarial proceedings or litigation regarding intellectual property rights with respect to our medicines and technology, including interference or derivation proceedings, post-grant reviews, inter partes reviews, or other procedures before the USPTO or other similar procedures in foreign jurisdictions.
 Third parties may assert infringement claims against us based on existing patents or patents that may be granted in the future.
 If we are found to infringe a third party's intellectual property rights, we could be required to obtain a license from such third party to continue developing and marketing our medicines and technology.
 However, we may not be able to obtain any required license on commercially reasonable terms or at all.
 Even if we were able to obtain a license, it could be non-exclusive, thereby giving our competitors and other third parties access to the same technologies licensed to us.
 We could be forced, including by court order, to cease developing and commercializing the infringing technology or medicine.
-In addition, we could be found liable for substantial monetary damages, potentially including products, which may be impossible or require substantial time and monetary expenditure.
+In addition, we could be found liable for substantial monetary damages, potentially including treble damages and attorneys' fees, if we are found to have willfully infringed.
+A finding of infringement could prevent us from commercializing a product candidate or force us to cease some of our business operations, which could harm our business.
+Alternatively, we may need to redesign our infringing products, which may be impossible or require substantial time and monetary expenditure.
 Claims that we have misappropriated the confidential information or trade secrets of third parties could have a similar negative impact on our business.